SirTedDanson/my-portfolio-2/README.md

 ## Description

 My personal developer portfolio page built with React.
+Optimized for use on mobile devices.

   <p align="right">(<a href="#top">back to top</a>)</p>